joshuaflanagan/scad_models/README.md

 - [large phone stand](http://www.thingiverse.com/thing:1289600) - My first attempt
 at a horizontal phone stand.
 It is way too big.

+### Others

+- dva_power_button.scad - replace the power button on a Rosewill Dual Fans case with a D.Va logo (from the game Overwatch)

 ## License